JSBrenio/TCSS452-AreYouSure/project_report/README.md

 #### **Making Each Road Selectable**
-- **How it emerged:** Heuristic Evaulation from the group evulation had a hard time trying to have the individual roads be selected.
+- **How it emerged:** Heuristic Evaluation from the group evulation had a hard time trying to have the individual roads be selected.
 - **Evidence:** The group said, "The selection is based around intersections, so if I am working on a road
 I have to find the nearest intersection in